d-fay/quantconnect-cli-tool/README.rst

 3. Execute Makefile to setup dependencies and run tests:
     ``make -f Makefile``

+4. Edit the contents of runner.py to fit your specific needs then run it!
+    ``python runner.py``

 ---------------

 If you want to learn more about ``setup.py`` files, check out `this repository <https://github.com/kennethreitz/setup.py>`_.